nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 1 - Basic Circuits.md

 3. Input/Output Facilities - Allow for interaction with the computer.

 c.
 A computing machine based on von Neumann architecture can modify memory, including, possibly, that where the program instructions are stored (self-modifying code).
 Discuss the wisdom of allowing this to take place.
-- This allows a fg
+- This allows a great deal of flexibility

 d.
 Explain what happens when you connect resistors (i) in series (ii) in parallel